BLUE HORIZON, BOOK 4

 Garnet laughed and shook her head.
 “No, she usually sleeps in as late as she can; you should be safe for now.”

 Justy visibly relaxed.
 “Thank you,” he said.
-He stepped out into the hallway wearing a pale blue shirt over a set of denim shorts, and walked with her to the lift.
+He stepped out into the hallway wearing a pale blue shirt over a set of cargo shorts, and walked with her to the lift.
 Renny’s thumping feet overtook them as he passed on another lap around the corridor.

 “Please forgive my sister,” Garnet said quietly.
 “She’s always been an… animal lover, and gets over-enthusiastic sometimes.”